paddyredbeard/geoweather/README.md

 Append the `?windy` querystring to be redirected to [Windy](https://www.windy.com/).

+Append the `?wunderground` querystring to be redirected to [Weather Underground](https://www.wunderground.com/).

 ## Tips

 If they detect that you are on a mobile device, both Both Dark Sky and Windy will waste valuable screen real estate with elements that ask you to install their mobile application.
 Use the [uBlock Origin element picker](https://github.com/gorhill/uBlock/wiki/Element-picker) to eliminate this waste.